imRCS/laravel_crm/README.md

 ## Features overview

-- Tasks management
+- Products management
 - Campaigns management
 - Role management (Create and update your own roles)
-- Easy configurable settings
+- Completely functional dashboard
-- Client overview (Keep easy track of open tasks for each client etc)
+- Sales and income overview (Keep an easy record of each client's earnings,see the best selling products,etc)
-- Fast overview over your own open tasks, leads etc
+- Complete store webpage prototype.
-- Global dashboard
+- Register new products, product visits and sales.

 ## Credits to